-CRM R100 - Introduction to the Hospitality Industry 3 Units
+CRM R100-Introduction to the Hospitality Industry 3 units

 The course will provide an overview of the hospitality industry, its history and interrelationships of hotel, restaurant, travel, leisure industries, and introduce math concept applications in the culinary field.
 Students will also learn the importance of economic and social influences of leisure.
 Emphasis is on the attitude required of a person seeking a position in the industry.
-(Same as HM R100.)
 Field trips may be required.
+Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: CSU

-CRM R102A - Quantity Food Preparation
+CRM R102A-Quantity Food Preparation

-Prerequisites: CRM R104 or concurrent enrollment Limitations: A negative TB test is required.
+Prerequisites: CRM R104 or concurrent.
+Limitations: A negative TB test is required.
+3 hours lecture, 12 hours lab weekly